adamburkegh/spd_we/README.md

 This project shows a technique for discovering Stochastic Petri Nets from event logs using process mining.
 It combines a number of established process mining discovery algorithms with weight estimators which capture a stochastic perspective.
 It also includes scaffolding code for experimental evaluation, and result files from our evaluation.

 The estimation framework and evaluation is described in "Burke, A, Leemans, S.J.J and Wynn, M. T. (2021) - Stochastic Process Discovery By Weight Estimation" (presented at the PQMI2020 workshop) DOI 10.1007/978-3-030-72693-5_20.
+You can also see this  [short blog post](https://adamburkeware.net/2020/10/06/spd-by-weight-estimation.html).

 # ProM Users